mschipperheyn/normalizr-immutable/README.md

 The way I turn a list of entities into Records (the ValueStructure Record) is a bit of a hack.
 I basically create the Record with the actual values as defaults, which is not the way you should be using Records.
 I apply this hack to ensure that we can keep referencing objects through dot notation.
 If someone has any problems with this in terms of performance, I would like to hear about it.

 This library has been developed as part of [Ology](https://www.ology.com.br), the social network for physicians.

+I removed harmony-reflect because it's a rather big library and more recent versions of v8 don't need it.
+I'm just maintaining the harmony-proxy shim.

 ### TODO
 * API description